-Additionally, we will keep the OHS Google Calendar up-to-date with any changes to scheduling so please review that regularly as well.
+Additionally, we will keep the OHS Google Calendar up-to-date with any changes to scheduling.
+Please review the calendar regularly.

 ACADEMIC POLICIES AND PROCEDURES

 GMS Academic Policy and Procedures

 All students are expected to familiarize themselves with the general Policies of Graduate Medical Sciences and Boston University as well as the program-specific requirements set forth in this document.
 You should have already read and signed the GMS Academic Conduct Code & Disciplinary Procedures.